Dale Tryon, Baroness Tryon

-Dale Elizabeth Tryon, Baroness Tryon (née Harper; 3 January 1948 – 15 November 1997) was a socialite and a successful businesswoman in the international fashion world.
+Dale Elizabeth Tryon, Baroness Tryon (née Harper; 3 January 1948 – 15 November 1997) was a socialite and a businesswoman in the international fashion world.
 She created the fashion label "Kanga" and the couture line "The Dale Tryon Collection".
 "Kanga" also came to be her own nickname.
-Tryon gave her support to a number of charities including SANE—the mental health charity of which she was the chairwoman.
-She was a close friend of King Charles III (then Prince of Wales).
+Tryon gave her support to a number of charities including SANE, the mental health charity of which she was the chairwoman.
+She was a close friend of the Prince of Wales (later King Charles III).

 Early life

 Born in Melbourne, Australia, she was the eldest of three children of a wealthy printing magnate, Barry Harper, and his wife, Jean Harper.
 In early childhood Dale was diagnosed with Perthes disease, which affects the hip joint, and which she had until the age of nine, spending time in a children's hospital in irons, from feet to chest.
-She had also received a diagnosis for spina bifida since childhood.
-On her graduation, she worked in London as a public relations officer for the airline Qantas.
+She had also received a diagnosis for spina bifida in childhood.

 Marriage

-An active socialite described by family and friends as having "tremendous joie de vivre," within two weeks of arriving in England she had met Anthony Tryon, 3rd Baron Tryon (1940–2018), who was a member of Prince Charles's inner circle.
-Even though she had met the Prince of Wales briefly in 1966 at a school dance in Victoria, it was through her husband that she got to know him.
+An active socialite described by family and friends as having "tremendous joie de vivre", within two weeks of arriving in England she had met Anthony Tryon (later 3rd Baron Tryon), who was a member of Prince Charles's inner circle.
 Dale and Anthony married in 1973 in the Chapel Royal at St James's Palace, and had four children: Zoë (born 1974), Charles (born 1976), and twins Edward and Victoria (born 1979).
-She and Prince Charles both enjoyed fly fishing, which they undertook regularly, and he publicly described Kanga as "the only woman who ever understood me."

-After divorcing her husband, Anthony Tryon, Kanga was also out of the Prince's inner circle.
-According to Tina Brown's book The Palace Papers, Prince Charles released a statement in 1997 which declared that he was in touch with Kanga "once or twice a year" but they were no longer the closer friends they had once been.
+After divorcing her husband, Dale was also out of the Prince's inner circle.
+According to Tina Brown's book The Palace Papers, Prince Charles released a statement in 1997 which declared that "they were no longer the friends they once were".